 variable The variable from which the feedback value is taken.
-It should represent a performance or health metric, and is intended to be supplied by the peer.
-The value is assessed at each response from the peer and factored into the rolling average according to inverse and factor settings. inverse If set, the feedback value is interpreted inversely, meaning lower values indicate better performance. factor The factor by which the feedback value is weighted when calculating the average.
-Valid values are integers between 0 and 99.
-By default - 90.
-The average feedback is calculated using the exponential moving average formula.
-The larger is the factor, the less is the average affected by new values; if the factor is set to 90, the result has 90% of the previous value and only 10% of the new value. account Specifies a condition variable that controls how connections are included in the calculation.
-The average is updated with the feedback value only if the condition variable isn't "" or "0".
-1 Note By default, traffic from probes isn't included in the calculation; combining the \$upstream_probe variable with account allows to include them or even exclude everything else.
+It should represent a performance or health metric; it is assumed to be provided by the server.
+The value is evaluated with each response from the server and factored into the moving average according to inverse and factor settings. inverse If the parameter is set, the feedback value is interpreted inversely: lower values indicate better performance. factor The factor by which the feedback value is weighted when calculating the average.
+Valid values are integers from 0 to 99.
+Default is 90.
+The average is calculated using the exponential smoothing formula.
+The larger the factor, the less new values affect the average; if 90 is specified, 90% of the previous value will be taken and only 10% of the new value. account Specifies a condition variable that controls how connections are accounted for in the calculation.
+The average value is updated with the feedback value only if the condition variable is not equal to "" or "0".
+1 Note By default, traffic from probes is not included in the calculation; combining the \$upstream_probe variable with account allows including them or even excluding everything else.

 '''

 upstream backend {

 zone backend 1m;

 feedback $feedback_value factor=80 account=$condition_value;

+'''

+'''

 server backend1.example.com:1935 weight=1;

-server backend2.example.com:1935 weight=2;
+server backend2.example.com:1935

 }

 map $protocol $feedback_value {

 "TCP"

 100;

 "UDP"

 75;

+default

 10;

-default

 }

 map $upstream_probe $condition_value {

 "high_priority" "1";

 "low_priority" "0";

 default

 "1";

-}

 '''

-This categorizes servers into different feedback levels based on specific protocols used for different sessions, and also adds a condition mapped from $\$upstream_probe$ to account only for the high_priority probe or regular client sessions.
+This configuration categorizes servers by feedback levels based on protocols used in individual sessions, and also adds a condition on \$upstream_probe to account only for high_priority probes or regular client sessions.